Bardia323/MemeCrypt/README.md

 For a deeper dive into this theory, check out the [attached paper](paper.md).

-## 🚀 MemeCryptor: Encrypting Messages in Memes
+## 🚀 MemeCrypt: Encrypting Messages in Memes

 MemeCryptor takes this concept further by automating the **cryptographic potential of memes** using AI.
 With MemeCryptor, you can convert your messages into memes, embedding hidden meanings that only specific audiences can decode.